Humorloos/bouldern-app/.github/local_development.md

 - set environment variables `RELEASE_KEY_ALIAS`, `RELEASE_KEYSTORE_PASSWORD`, and `RELEASE_KEY_PASSWORD` from .env
 - copy keystore and gpp-key from secrets dir to `frontend/android/app`
 - execute `gradle.bat publishReleaseBundle --track <alpha|internal>` in terminal from android dir

+### editing gym maps
+- either use drawio extension for jetbrains IDEs
+- or edit the maps by opening them in https://app.diagrams.net/